LtbLightning/bdk-flutter/README.md

 - Deployment target : iOS 12.0 or greater.

 ### How to Use
-To use the `bdk_flutter` package for your project add the following as a dependency to your pubspec.yaml:
+To use the `bdk_flutter` package in your project, add it as a dependency in your project's pubspec.yaml:

 ```dart
 dependencies:
   bdk_flutter: ^0.1.5
 ```
-You may then import and use the bdk_flutter plugin in your Flutter code.
+`bdk-flutter` can then be imported and used in your Flutter code.
 For example:
 ```dart
 import 'package:bdk_flutter/bdk_flutter.dart';